sameerakraj/Notes_Rep/CS50 Fall 2021/Week 2/Week2_Lec_Notes.md

       ...
     }

-argc: argument count - an integer that stores how many words the
+argc: argument count - an integer that stores how many words, in total, the human typed at the prompt (CLI) argv[]: argument vector - an array of all of the words the human typed at the prompt (CLI)

+__exit status__

+Main has an ability to signal to the user if execution was successful or not.
+Main automatically returns 0 if program execution was successful.